Skip to main content

 Biographical Note

 Andrew Hill (1931-2007) was a jazz pianist, composer, and educator.
 Hill was born to Hattie and William Robert Hill, Sr. on June 30, 1931 in Chicago, Illinois.
 By age seven, Hill was playing the accordion, tap dancing, and singing outside the nightclubs and theaters in his neighborhood, and began playing piano when he was ten.
 Hill attended Wendell Phillips High School and the University of Chicago Laboratory School, during which time he studied composition with classical composer and music theorist Paul Hindemith.
-Hill began gigging in 1952, and in the summer of 1953, when he was only 16 years old, he accompanied alto saxophonist Charlie Parker at the Greystone Ballroom in Detroit, Michigan.
-Hill also played with Miles Davis and Johnny Griffin in local clubs while still a teenager.
-Hill was playing R&B, blues, and bebop piano with musicians Von Freeman, Malachi Favors, and Wilbur Ware in Chicago by the early 1950s.
+Hill began gigging in 1952, and in the summer of 1953 he accompanied alto saxophonist Charlie Parker at the Greystone Ballroom in Detroit, Michigan.
+Hill also played with Miles Davis and Johnny Griffin in local clubs.
+Hill was playing rhythm and blues, blues, and bebop piano with musicians Von Freeman, Malachi Favors, and Wilbur Ware in Chicago by the early 1950s.
 Hill’s recording debut was in 1954 on the Vee Jay label with a quintet under bassist Dave Shipp’s name.
 So In Love, Hill’s debut album, was recorded in Chicago in 1956, and featured two original compositions alongside a selection of standards.

 He moved to New York in 1961 to become Dinah Washington’s accompanist, but moved temporarily to Los Angeles in 1962 to work with Rahsaan Roland Kirk.
-In 1963, Hill married organist Laverne Gillette, returned to New York City, and was signed to the Blue Note Record label by its founder, Alfred Lyons who referred to Hill as “his last great protégé.”
-Lyons recorded him between 1963 and 1970.
-Hill’s Blue Note albums such as Black Fire, Compulsion, Smokestack, Judgment!, and Andrew!!! established his reputation as a jazz composer, pianist, and bandleader.
+In 1963, Hill married organist Laverne Gillette [Bradford], returned to New York City, and was signed to the Blue Note Record label by its founder, Alfred Lion, who referred to Hill as “his last great protégé.”
+Lion recorded him between 1963 and 1970.
+Hill’s Blue Note albums, including Black Fire, Compulsion, Smokestack, Judgment!, and Andrew!!! established his reputation as a jazz composer, pianist, and bandleader.
 At Blue Note, Hill collaborated with artists such as Eric Dolphy, Joe Henderson, Kenny Dorham, John Gilmore, Roy Haynes, Bobby Hutcherson, Elvin Jones, Sam Rivers, Richard Davis, Tony Williams, and Reggie Workman.
 Hill also recorded occasionally as a sideman with Henderson, Hutcherson, Kirk, Walt Dickerson, Hank Mobley, and Jimmy Woods.
 Hill’s 1964 recording Point of Departure remains an influential jazz title from this time period.

 Hill left New York City for Hamilton, New York, accepting a two-year position as Composer in Residence at Colgate University.
 In 1977 Hill and Laverne moved to California, where he gave solo piano concerts, conducted workshops, and taught in California prisons as well as in public schools with emotionally troubled students.
 Hill occasionally toured and recorded for independent labels such as Arista-Freedom, East Wind, Artists House, Black Saint, and Soul Note.